Specifyapp/parsers/parsers/link-design-tokens/README.md

 }
 ```

+Some design tokens include a `compute()` method.
+It dictates how their values should be transformed to contain references of other design tokens.

-After the creation of the indexes dictionary, we will loop over design tokens that include the `compute` method to replace value by the design token
+The parser will only loop over the design tokens including the `compute()` method.

-associate in the dictionary.
-Each token has its method of replacing its values.
+It will replace the absolute child values they contain by the corresponding design token from the dictionary.
 ## Interface

 ```ts